elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 > current process = 2390 (mv)
 > trap number = 12

 Later I found <a href="http://www.mail-archive.com/freebsd-users-jp@jp.freebsd.org/msg04947.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.mail-archive.com/freebsd-users-jp@jp.freebsd.org/msg04947.html']);">this</a> post.
-It&#8217;s in Japanese but you can always translate it.
+It's in Japanese but you can always translate it.
 In this post there is actually a patch to the *fusefs-kmod* package to fix the issue, since there are issues with *chown* and *chmod* when it tries to copy files to an NTFS volume.
-So let&#8217;s patch the source and see if it helps out.
-First download the source if you don&#8217;t have it:
+So let's patch the source and see if it helps out.
+First download the source if you don't have it:

 	elatov@freebsd:/usr/ports/sysutils/fusefs-kmod>sudo make fetch